 Episode 118: Fertility 101: Recurrent Pregnancy Loss (RPL)

-On today’s episode, Dr. Lora Shahine of Pacific Northwest Fertility answers those common questions associated with RPL, the different treatment options, and reminds us that no matter what, we’re not broken.
+In today’s episode, we discuss what you need to know about Recurrent Pregnancy Loss (RPL).
+Dr. Lora Shahine of Pacific Northwest Fertility answers common questions associated with RPL, the different treatment options, and reminds us to not blame ourselves during this overwhelming situation.

 Guest: Lora Shahine, Pacific Northwest Fertility